 Plus Chevron delivered strong growth in the lucrative Permian basin.
 Well production in the region is now up by over 50% year-to-date.
 And analysts noted that the earnings miss was due to a slight expense increase that shouldn’t happen again.

 Indeed the outlook from the Street is extremely bullish.
-Six best-performing analysts have rated CVX a buy in the last three months.
-That means no hold or sell ratings, and a “strong buy” consensus.
-Meanwhile their average price target of $147 indicates 18% upside potential.
+Five best-performing analysts have rated CVX a buy in the last three months.
+Meanwhile, their average price target of $143 indicates roughly 13% upside potential.
 See what other Top Analysts are saying about CVX.

 • 8 years dividend growth